ufo-kit/ufo-filters/docs/generators.rst

     Only asks for image data sized :gobj:prop:`width` times :gobj:prop:`height` times :gobj:prop:`depth` and forwards :gobj:prop:`number` of them to the next filter.
-The data is never touched, thus it is suitable for performance measurements.
+The data is never touched if :gobj:prop:`init` is not set, thus it might be suitable for performance measurements.

     .. gobj:prop:: width:int